PatternsTechGit/PT_AzureAD_Configurations/README.md

 * FontAwesome Library for icons
 * Bootstrap Library for styling buttons
 * We have multiple components e.g. (CreateAccountComponent, ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) in our application for which we have already configured routing.
-* There is an authorization service with two functions Login() & Logout, The login function is setting up a hardcoded user properties and storing it in local storage where as logout function is removing the user properties from local storage.
+* There is an authorization service with two functions `Login` & `Logout`, The login function is setting up a hardcoded user properties and storing it in local storage where as logout function is removing the user properties from local storage.
 * There is an login component with login button which calls the authorization service for login functionality.
 * There is an Toolbar Component with logout button  which calls the authorization service for logout functionality.
 * Angular Materials SideNav having links which are navigating to these components